EMIRG-Group/ParlayLab/README.md

 window.signOut = async function () {
   if (!authClient) return;
-  // Show a loading state on the sign-out button so the user sees something is happening
-  // even on a slow network.
-The modal will close as soon as we get either a result or an error. authState.loading = true;
-  renderAuthModal();
-  try {
-    const { error } = await authClient.auth.signOut();
-    if (error) throw error;
-  } catch (e) {
+  // Do the entire local sign-out SYNCHRONOUSLY first, before any await.
+This way
+  // the UI updates immediately on click — no waiting on the network for visible feedback.
-    // Even if the server-side sign-out fails, force a local sign-out so the user
+  // We then fire the server-side sign-out call in the background; if it fails, the user
-    // isn't stuck.
-We clear our own auth state and let the UI reflect that. console.warn('Sign-out network call failed; forcing local sign-out:', e);
-    authState.user = null;
+  // is already locally signed out, which is what they asked for. authState.user = null;
-    state.savedSlips = [];
+  authState.view = 'login';
-    if (state.tab === 'my') renderMySlips();
-  }
-  // Reset the modal view so the next time it opens, it shows the login form, not stale profile. authState.view = 'login';
   authState.loading = false;
   authState.errorMsg = '';
   authState.infoMsg = '';
+  state.savedSlips = [];
   refreshAuthButton();
   closeAuthModal();
+  if (state.tab === 'my') renderMySlips();
+  // Now tell Supabase to invalidate the session on its end.
+Fire-and-forget — if it
+  // throws, log it but don't bother the user, since they're already signed out locally. try {
+    await authClient.auth.signOut();
+  } catch (e) {
+    console.warn('Server-side sign-out failed (local sign-out completed):', e);
+  }
 };

 window.resetPassword = async function () {